NCAR/esds/posts/intake_esm_dask.md

 col_sub.df.head()
 ```

 Use `.to_dataset_dict` to read in the datasets as a dictionary, specifying the chunk size.
 This is also a point where it is recommended you take a look at the `chunksize` for the dask array, ensuring that it is a reasonable number (~100-200 mb).
-Test it out on one of the variables (ex. `TEMP`)
+Test it out on one of the variables (ex. `TEMP`).

+Since we are only interested in the top 100 m, we can chunk by `z_t` which should reduce the memory usage.

 ```python
 dsets = col_sub.to_dataset_dict(cdf_kwargs={'chunks': {'time':5}, 'decode_times': False})